haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Import the raster Snow-cholera-map-1_modified.tif, which is an old streetmap of the area.
 	- Order the layers in such a way that it makes sense to you
 	- Right-click Snow-cholera-map-1_modified.tif and choose properties.
-Under the *Transparency* tab, choose a transparanraster slightly transparent, so you can also see the more modern city underneath.
+Under the *Transparency* tab, choose a percentage that makes the raster slightly transparent, so you can also see the more modern city underneath.

 ---